haravidyalaya

 Zero Waste has been one of the key concepts to reform the thinking of our community towards reduction and recycling.
 It has also helped our community by teaching our younger generation how to compost.
 Eventually students will be able to carry these skills and behavior into adulthood and protect our mother earth in the long run.

-- Creating 64 Hara zero-waste schools
+Hara zero-waste schools